joetainment/joecceasy/README.md

 msg = "Here's a substituted message."
 #%call echo #%msg%#

-#%callq echo This is a magic comment that quiets calls the echo function.
+#%callq echo This is a magic comment that quiet calls the echo function.
 ## The quiet call won't be output directly, but it is captured.
 o = tmpReturned.stdout
 print( f"Captured output was: {tmpReturned.stdout}" )